CosmicParadoxDragon/cs401-Homework2/README.md

-# Homework 1 Assignment
+# Homework 2 Assignment

-### CS 401 | Sohrab Kazak | 1/20/2023
+### CS 401 | Sohrab Kazak | 2/10/2023

 ---
-Assignment was to create a very basic system for assignment of leads to users as an introduction to the java programming language.
+Assignment was to extend the first assignment with unit testing and the use of predicates.

 CLI App